-The Company is monitoring the impacts COVID-19 has had, and continues to have, on its global supply chain, including potential disruptions of product deliveries.
-The Company sources the majority of its merchandise outside of the U.S. through open purchase arrangements with independent contract manufacturers primarily located in China and Vietnam.
-In order to complete production, these vendors' manufacturing factories are dependent on raw materials from vendors that are primarily located in Asia.
-The Company is collaborating with its independent contract manufactures to align existing inventory levels and production commitments with expected sales worldwide.
+The Company is monitoring the impact that the COVID-19 pandemic has had, and continues to have, on its global supply chain, including potential disruptions of product deliveries.
+The Company sources the majority of its merchandise from outside of the U.S. through open purchase arrangements with independent contract manufacturers primarily located in China and Vietnam.
+In order to complete production, these vendors' manufacturing factories are dependent upon raw materials from suppliers that are primarily located in Asia.
+The Company continues to collaborate with its independent contract manufacturers to align existing inventory levels and production commitments with expected sales worldwide.

-The Company entered this period of uncertainty with a healthy liquidity position and it took immediate, aggressive and prudent actions, including reevaluating all expenditures, including significant reductions in advertising spending, in order to enhance the Company's ability to meet the business' short-term liquidity needs, in order to best position the business for its key stakeholders, including the Company's employees, customers and shareholders.
+The Company entered this period of uncertainty with a healthy liquidity position, and it took actions, including reevaluating all capital expenditures, negotiating rent abatements with its landlords and significantly reducing its advertising spending, in order to enhance the Company's liquidity position.
 As a precautionary measure, in March 2020, the Company borrowed \$490 million on its unsecured revolving credit facility.
-The Company continues to partner with its vendors, landlords, and lenders to preserve liquidity and mitigate risk during this unprecedented outbreak.
-In addition, the Company is actively monitoring and assessing the rapidly emerging government policy and economic stimulus responses to COVID-19.
-The Company's ecommerce operations remain open to serve the Company's customers during this unprecedented period of store closures.
+The Company will continue to partner with its vendors, landlords, and lenders to preserve liquidity and mitigate risk during this unprecedented pandemic.